Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

   -  Any scene you want clients to synchronize (i.e. load and spawn any netcode objects), you **must** use the `NetworkSceneManager`
     - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with currently connected or late joining clients.
       - A "late joining client" is a client that joins a game session that has already been started and there are already one or more clients connected
-        - _All netcode aware objects spawned prior to a late joining client connecting needs to be synchronized with the late joining client._
+        - _All netcode aware objects spawned prior to a late joining client need to be synchronized with the late joining client._
   -  It doesn't have to wait for a client to connect before it starts loading scenes via the `NetworkSceneManager`
     - any scene loaded via `NetworkSceneManager` will always default to being synchronized with clients
       - _there are ways to control this explained later in this document_